 I have seen plenty of people using anything from chemicals to just letting the roof water drain pipe continuously filling the opened storage tank.
 A lot of people who store water for emergency situations make the false presumption that you can store water indefinitely as water itself doesn’t have an expiration date.
 On the other hand, some people simply do not store the water in the correct containers, which will spoil the water eventually.

 Not everybody has the financial and the logistical situation to get a self-cleaning water storage tank, so they improvise, which works well if you know what you are doing and how to actually set it up correctly.
-When storing water you have basically three options, use tap water, bottled water or to harvest rainwater, just keep in mind that harvesting rainwater is illegal in some states, for more information check out my recent article Advantages of rainwater harvesting ( Top 25 ).
+It is a good idea to filter the water which you use in the storage tank, for more information check out my recent article Do Lifestraws work? ( Or do They? ).

 Use a storage tank which is made for storing water

-There are some variations of colors for a water storage tank, I personally find that the opaque ones work the best, although there are other colors which basically do the same job as long as they can keep light out from the storage tank.
-In an SHTF situation water is vital, as the average person can not survive longer than 3 days without water, for more information check out my recent article How long does it take to die from dehydration? ( Days or Weeks? ).
+There are some variations of colors for a water storage tank, I personally find that the opaque ones work the best, although there are other colors that basically do the same job as long as they can keep light out from the storage tank.
+Some people fill their water storage tank with snow during the winter, do not do this, for more information check out my recent article Does eating snow dehydrate you? ( How and Why? ).

-Most people think that the color of the water tank is just for aesthetic porpuses, the truth is that the color of your water tank matters a lot more when it comes to the freshness of your water than you might think.
-Lighter colors reflect sunlight but they tend to elt some sunlight trough which will make algae grow in the water, on the other hand, darker colors prevent light from entering the water tank thus preventing the algae growth but they tend to absorb a lot more heat which will raise the PH level of the water.
+Most people think that the color of the water tank is just for aesthetic purposes, the truth is that the color of your water tank matters a lot more when it comes to the freshness of your water than you might think.
+Lighter colors reflect sunlight but they tend to let some sunlight through which will make algae grow in the water, on the other hand, darker colors prevent light from entering the water tank thus preventing the algae growth but they tend to absorb a lot more heat which will raise the PH level of the water.

-If you have ever gone to a swimming pool and the water smelled like water yu have probably thought that the water must be extra clean as they probably put too much chlorine in the water.
-The truth is that what you are smelling which is called pool smell is a chemical reaction from the chlorine with urine, sweat, and oils, and no it doesn’t mean that the water is clean.
+If you have ever gone to a swimming pool and the water smelled like chlorine then you have probably thought that the water must be extra clean as they probably put too much chlorine in the water.
+The truth is that what you are smelling is called pool smell this a chemical reaction from the chlorine with urine, sweat, and oils, and no it doesn’t mean that the water is clean.
 So basically if your water tank smells of chlorine you either put too much chlorine in the water or the water isn’t properly cleaned.

 There are a lot of chlorine water treatment products, all of them have different ratios of chlorine in them.
 All of them have a recommended dose and you should follow them accordingly, adding more chlorine doesn’t make the water cleaner.